YogaWang7/YogaWang7.github.io/index.md

 - Cleaned data in Neo4j Database.
 Then investigated potential fraud communities.

 # Additional Activities
-- I enjoy volunteering work.
+- I enjoy volunteering work:
   - Used to help kids from rural places improve their academic performance.
   - Served as a volunteer instructor of HZAU, assisting non-computer science students in acquiring computer skills (e.g., fundamental knowledge of data structures and databases).
-- When I'm not working, I like to
+- When I'm not working, I like to:
   - play Ping Pong or try other sports,
   - stay with my cats,
   - enjoy reading books.